Elizabeth Maria Molteno: Political activism

-She died in 1927 in southern England, and has been since been referred to as possibly “…one of the most influential women in South Africa during the nineteenth and early twentieth centuries.” and as “One of the most remarkable South African women of her generation.”

-Nevertheless, her values and causes were so unusually progressive for the era in which she lived, that it was to be decades before they became widely accepted (especially in South Africa), and her role in propagating them was largely forgotten.
+She died in southern England in 1927 and has been described as possibly “…one of the most influential women in South Africa during the nineteenth and early twentieth centuries.” and as “One of the most remarkable South African women of her generation.”
+However, many of the values and causes she championed were considered unusually progressive for her time, and it would take decades before they gained wider acceptance, particularly in South Africa.
+As a result, her role in advancing these ideas was largely forgotten.